Local browser tools for images, video, and audio

 Does every browser support every local video workflow?

 No. Video support depends on the browser, container, codec, decode path, and export path.
-Picmu makes those constraints visible instead of pretending local video support is universal.
+Picmu makes those constraints visible instead of implying local video support is universal.

 Does every browser support every local audio workflow?